-The question I am asked the most, either through this blog, or when I am working with clients, is ‘which white should I use?'
+Do you want to know the mistakes to avoid when selecting white?
+This is the question I am asked the most, either through this blog, or when I am working with clients – ‘which white should I use?'
 Decorating with white colour palettes is very popular for all styles, whichever country you are in.
 Whether you prefer an Australian Coastal or Country style, an East Coast American Hamptons look, the ever popular Scandi style or a slick inner city urban look – you will be faced with the same dilemma.
 Which white should I choose?

 Mistakes to avoid when choosing white paint

 - Viewing the sample in a small colour chip.
 You really can't see the underlying colour when you view the sample in a small amount.
-All neutrals will have a base and you have to see the colour in an A4 size or larger and view this against a pure white background – for example a plain piece of paper, to really appreciate the underlying colour.
-You will be surprised how the creamy yellow tones, grey or blue etc will jump out at you in a way they wouldn't when viewed as a small paint chip on a colour card.
+All neutrals will have a base and you have to see the colour in an A4 size or larger and view this against a pure white background, for example a plain piece of paper, to really appreciate the underlying colour.
+You will be surprised how the creamy yellow tones, grey or blue tones etc will jump out at you in a way they wouldn't when viewed as a small paint chip on a colour card.

 - Using the same white throughout without varying the textural finishes.
 This can leave you with a scheme that works together colourwise but doesn't work for the room as it is too flat.
 If you use just one colour or tone, ensure that you introduce different finishes.
 For example if you have brick feature walls, you can simply paint these white and then use the same white on a plastered wall to great effect.
 Consider your soft furnishings and rugs and use various layers of texture to create interest.
 This way you can have a completely white room that will look great.
-With such a simple palette, don't underestimate the impact that introducing another colour will bring – for example just a touch of black in a scheme like this can look fantastic as the strong tonal variation is very striking.
+With such a simple palette, don't underestimate the impact that introducing another colour will bring.
+For example, just a touch of black in a scheme like this can look fantastic as the strong tonal variation is very striking.

 A picture speaks a thousand words and you can see the difference between this cool white palette and the warm colour palette below.
 You can also see how beneficial it is to put everything that you plan to use together, including inspiration from magazines of what you would like to achieve for your home.

-Lovers of the modern grey trend can see from this colour palette that although your room aspect may demand a warmer colour palette, you can still introduce some grey, just ensure that the basics are warm – remember that 80/20 rule for opposites.
+Lovers of the modern grey trend can see from this colour palette that although your room aspect may demand a warmer colour palette, you can still introduce some grey.
+You just need to ensure that the basics are warm – remember that 80/20 rule for opposites.

 A beautiful cool simple living room scheme.
 Slip wash covers that can be removed for washing or dry cleaning are a good idea here!